Akt Nadawczy = Deed of Grant (this is the deed confirming land transfer to military settlers)

 ISBN 1 872286 33 X

 I was 15 years old when my family and I were deported to the Soviet Union.
 On the 10th February 1940, at four in the morning, we were woken up by loud banging on the door and shouting “Pack up your belongings!
 You are leaving in an hour”.
-There were six people in my family: my mother Adela, father Adam, a military settler who in 1920 took part in the war against the Bolsheviks, my 13 year old sister Felicja and my two brothers Antoni 10 and Zbigniew 6.
+There were six people in my family: my mother Adela, father Adam, a military settler who in 1920 took part in the war against the Bolsheviks, my 13 year old sister Felicja and my two brothers Antoni ten and Zbigniew six.

 My father’s farm covered 12 hectares of land.
 We lived in the eastern part of Poland called Wołyń, in a settlement which originally was called Iwanówka, later renamed Janówka.
 Like in many other parts of eastern Poland, the settlement was the result of land grants after the First World War.
 The settlers had started with nothing except for small loans for building materials, tools, pigs and horses.
 Those definitely were pioneering times because they started with nothing.
 Many of the settlers knew nothing about farming, especially not the demobilized professional army officers.